-How can you be sure that the hybrid vegetable seeds you grow aren't genetically modified and bad for you?
-Would you be better off sticking to heirloom vegetables or could they be modified too?
-Here's a breakdown of what you are getting from each type of see.
+How can you be sure that the hybrid vegetable seeds you grow aren't genetically modified?
+Would you be better off sticking to heirloom vegetables or are they modified, too?
+Here's a breakdown of each type of seed.

 Heirloom vegetables are not a special species of plants.
-The term heirloom vegetable is used to describe any type of vegetable seed that has been saved and grown for a period of years and is passed down by the gardener that preserved it.
+The term heirloom vegetable is used to describe any type of vegetable seed that has been saved and grown over many years and is passed down by the gardener that preserved it.
 It has a provenance, of sorts.
-To be capable of being saved, all heirloom seed must be open pollinated, so that is will grow true to seed.
+To be capable of being saved, all heirloom seed must be open-pollinated, so that the plant will grow true to seed.

-Open pollinated, or OP, plants are simply varieties that are capable of producing seeds that will produce seedlings just like the parent plant.
-Hybrid plants, as explained below, do not do this.
+Open-pollinated—or OP—plants are simply varieties that are capable of producing seeds that will produce seedlings just like the parent plant.
+Hybrid plants do not do this.

 For example, each year new hybrid tomato varieties are offered.
-You may see them labeled as hybrids or F1, first filial generation (first-generation hybrid), or F2, second filial generation.
-These may eventually stabilize, but for the moment a tomato like the popular 'Early Girl' does not produce seeds that reliably have the features you expect in an 'Early Girl' tomato.
+You may see them labeled as hybrids or F1 also known as the first filial generation (first-generation hybrid) or F2 also known as the second filial generation.
+These may eventually stabilize, but for the moment a tomato such as the popular 'Early Girl' does not produce seeds that reliably have the features you expect in an 'Early Girl' tomato.
 Seed from hybridized plants tends to revert to the qualities of the parents, so tomatoes grown from seeds saved from your 'Early Girl' tomatoes might still be tasty, but not so early.

-Anyone can select and eventually stabilize their own seed or even hybridize new plants, but plant and seed companies have recently begun patenting their crosses so that only have the right to reproduce the hybrids they've developed.
+Anyone can select and eventually stabilize seeds or even hybridize new plants, but the plant and seed companies have recently begun patenting their crosses so that they have exclusive rights to reproduce the hybrids they've developed.

 Genetically Modified Plants

-Hybrids should not be confused with genetically modified organisms or (GMOs) which, according to About.com's Biotech Guide, can be any plant, animal or microorganism which have been genetically altered using molecular genetics techniques such as gene cloning and protein engineering.
-Plants like corn that has the pesticide Bt engineered into its genetic makeup to make it resistant to certain pests are GMO crops.
-Bt is a natural pesticide, but it would never naturally find its way into corn seed.
+Hybrids should not be confused with genetically modified organisms—or GMOs—which can be any plant, animal, or microorganism that has been genetically altered using molecular genetics techniques such as gene cloning and protein engineering.
+One example is corn that has the bacteria Bt (Bacillus thuringiensis) engineered into its genetic makeup to make it resistant to certain pests are GMO crops.
+Bt is a natural pest deterrent, but it would never naturally find its way into corn seed.